ROOM delivers an affordable solution to open office noise.

 Click.
 Deliver.
 Assemble.
 Done.

-Order a ROOM booth online, receive it within a few weeks, and your own team can spend less than an hour assembling.
+Order a pre-fab room online, receive it within a few weeks, and your own team can get to work in just a few hours courtesy of plug & play installation.
 Immediately, your team will find the needed privacy and quiet to do their best work.
-A recent study by ROOM found that a new booth integrated into an office space was used by employees 59 hours—or 246 times—in just two weeks.
+A recent study by ROOM found that a new phone booth integrated into an office space was used by employees 59 hours—or 246 times—in just two weeks.

 DIY takes a lot of time.

 You may spend two to six weeks of your own time and resources to design and build a single booth, and two months for a built-in meeting room.
 (Time that could be better spent running and growing your business.)

 - Permits, landlord permissions and working with contractors.

 - Consultation with an architectural engineer and building manager to ensure safety.